Doolittle Raid: Zhejiang-Jiangxi campaign

 After the raid, the Japanese Imperial Army began the Zhejiang-Jiangxi campaign (also known as Operation Sei-go) to prevent these eastern coastal provinces of China from being used again for an attack on Japan and to take revenge on the Chinese people.
 An area of some 20000 sqmi was laid waste.
 "Like a swarm of locusts, they left behind nothing but destruction and chaos", eyewitness Father Wendelin Dunker wrote.
 The Japanese killed an estimated 10,000 Chinese civilians during their search for Doolittle's men.
 People who aided the airmen were tortured before they were killed.
 Father Dunker wrote of the destruction of the town of Ihwang: "They shot any man, woman, child, cow, hog, or just about anything that moved, They raped any woman from the ages of 10–65, and before burning the town they thoroughly looted it ...
 None of the humans shot were buried either".
 The Japanese entered Nancheng (Jiangxi), population 50,000 on June 11, "beginning a reign of terror so horrendous that missionaries would later dub it 'the Rape of Nancheng, evoking memories of the infamous Rape of Nanjing five years before.
 Less than a month later, the Japanese forces put what remained of the city to the torch.
 "This planned burning was carried on for three days," one Chinese newspaper reported, "and the city of Nancheng became charred earth."

 When Japanese troops moved out of the Zhejiang and Jiangxi areas in mid-August, they left behind a trail of devastation.
-Chinese estimates put the civilian death toll at 250,000.
 The Imperial Japanese Army had also spread cholera, typhoid, plague infected fleas and dysentery pathogens.
 The Japanese biological warfare Unit 731 brought almost 300 lb of paratyphoid and anthrax to be left in contaminated food and contaminated wells with the withdrawal of the army from areas around Yushan, Kinhwa and Futsin.
 Around 1,700 Japanese troops died out of a total 10,000 Japanese soldiers who fell ill with disease when their biological weapons attack rebounded on their own forces.
+According to Chinese records, the campaign resulted in over 20,000 civilians murdered, 30,000 more captured or missing, and more than 100,000 houses burned in Quzhou alone.

-Shunroku Hata, the commander of Japanese forces involved in the massacre of the 250,000 Chinese civilians, was sentenced in 1948 in part due to his "failure to prevent atrocities".
+Shunroku Hata, the commander of Japanese forces in the campaign was sentenced in 1948 in part due to his "failure to prevent atrocities".
 He was given a life sentence but was paroled in 1954.

-Battle of the Coral Sea

-Admiral Nimitz attempted to commit Enterprise and Hornet to support and against Japanese forces involved in Operation Mo.
-However, the close timing between the Doolittle Raid and the eventual Battle of the Coral Sea prevented Enterprise and Hornet from being able to take part in the battle in early May 1942.